keboola/connection-docs/management/account/index.md

 {: .image-popup}
 ![Screenshot -- Notifications](/management/account/notifications.png)

-On the notifications page, you can mark notifications as read.
-Unread notification show as a bell with a red dot in the UI.
+On the **Notifications** page, you can mark notifications as read.
+Unread notifications show as a bell with a red dot.

 ## Promo Codes
 You may receive promotional codes to create a new project.
-They are not applied to existing projects but are typically used for ad hoc projects, hackatons, and PoCs.
+They are not applied to existing projects but are typically used for ad-hoc projects, hackathons, and PoCs.

 {: .image-popup}
 ![Screenshot -- Promo codes](/management/account/promo-codes.png)